gracywhelihan/connected-devices/week8/assignment.md

 UPDATE:
 I asked Adnan how he connected to the stip because I know he is in Light, and he told me I had to download the source code and request a username while running the code locally.
 And it was successful!!

+I tested the Arduino switch code that turns the light on and off and it was successful.